se468/bulmascores/README.md

 Bulmascores
 ===

 Hello, I am Bulmascores.
-A starter theme for Wordpress that uses Bulma css library (https://bulma.io/).
+A starter theme for Wordpress that uses [Bulma](https://bulma.io/).

 Do you want to use Webpack + Sass + ES6 and all the latest good that these technologies have to offer?